Intro

 With an embedded live video player, your website will be dynamic and engaging.
 Streaming to your own website also gives your viewers another destination to watch your streams in addition to platforms like Facebook, YouTube or Twitch.

 Restream’s website video player makes adding live video to your website easy.
-If you combine it with our streaming solution, Restream Studio, you can go live to your site without needing to download any additional software.
-You get stress-free streaming and a better chance to connect with your audience.
+If you combine it with powerful streaming software, you get stress-free streaming and a better chance to connect with your audience.
+Restream also lets you multistream, so you can go live on your website and your favorite social media platforms at the same time.